 - Your name and address

 - Registration number of the car you were driving

 What if someone has been injured in the accident?

 You are required to render “reasonable assistance” to any person injured in the accident.
-This includes driving or making arrangements for them to be taken to a hospital if it is apparent that medical treatment is necessary or if they ask you to.
+This includes driving them or making arrangements for them to be taken to a hospital if they clearly need medical treatment or if they ask you to.

 What if I accidently ran into a parked car and no one was in it?